Blackswan: 2020–2021: Re-debut as Blackswan, Goodbye Rania and Close to Me

-2022–present: Cygnus project
+2022–2023: Members graduation, Cygnus project, That Karma and Leia's departure

 On January 28, 2022, DR Music unveiled two trainees, Sriya Lenka from India, and Gabi Dalcin from Brazil, stating that only one of them would be joining Blackswan as the group's official fifth member.
-On May 26, DR Music introduced Sriya and Gabi as a new member of the group through the label's Cygnus project, which an admission and graduation concept.
+On May 26, DR Music introduced both Sriya and Gabi as new members of the group through the label's Cygnus project, a project with an admission and graduation concept.

-On July 31, 2022, DR Music announced that the graduation of Youngheun and Judy from Blackswan.
+On July 31, 2022, DR Music announced the graduation of Youngheun and Judy from Blackswan.
 On August 19, Fatou mentioned that the group was preparing to release new material during an interview with Teen Vogue.

 On November 9, it was announced that Leia would be going on hiatus for health related reasons while the group would move forward with their next comeback.

 On December 24, Blackswan released a Christmas pictorial video, where they revealed a new member named Alena Smith who will go by stagename NVee.
+She officially debuted with Blackswan at 2023 Men's FIH Hockey World Cup on January 11 in Odisha.

+On May 10, 2023, it was announced that Blackswan would be releasing their 2nd single album, That Karma, on May 19, 2023.
+Indian Odia-language actor and producer Samaresh Routray helped the band to shoot the music video in Bhubaneswar.

+On July 31, 2023, leader Fatou "confirmed on the Veeper app" that the current 4-member line-up is finalized, indicating member Leia had departed from the group since her hiatus in November 2022.
+No new members will be added.

+On September 6, 2023, Blackswan released digitally a new version of That Karma titled That Karma - Pop Edition, which includes an English version track from their second single album and a new song "A World Without Pain".
+With the released of the new version, they resume their activities with promotions "Cat & Mouse".

+2024–present: Roll Up

+On July 19, 2024, Blackswan announced that the group would release its sixth extended play (EP), Roll Up, on July 31, 2024.
+The music video of the lead single filmed in Dubai, was directed by Sagan Lee from Zanybros, who had previously worked with the group.

+On July 25, it was revealed that Blackswan would be featuring in Apple TV documentary, K-pop Idols, which also marks the first appearance of member Leia since 2022.
+On May 21, 2025, they released "I Like It Hot", with the single album being the same name.
+They also were in the show KPopped, performing "Roll Up", "Motownphilly", and "End of the Road" with Boyz II Men.